deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16256/index.md

 > </details>

-> Table 4 details the subjective evaluation datasets used in JudgerBench part B, specifying their data format, number of turns, scenario label, and language.
+> Table 1 details the training data used for CompassJudger-1, specifying the source, format, size, and language of each dataset.

 {{< table-caption >}}